Cincinnati, New Orleans and Texas Pacific Railway: Cincinnati Southern Railway

 The present-day Cincinnati Southern Railway runs 337 mi from Cincinnati to Chattanooga.
 It is still owned by the City of Cincinnati and is leased to the CNO&TP under a long-term lease; it is the only such long-distance railway owned by a municipality in the United States.
 The CNO&TP's lease of the Cincinnati Southern Railway is currently set to expire in 2026, with an option for a 25-year renewal.

 The agreement is governed by the five-member Trustees of the Cincinnati Southern Railway, who are appointed by the Mayor of the City of Cincinnati.

 The Cincinnati, New Orleans and Texas Pacific is operated by Norfolk Southern as part of the Alabama Division.
 Between Cincinnati and Somerset the line is under control of the North End Dispatcher, Knoxville, Tennessee.
 Somerset to Hixson, Tennessee, is dispatched by the South End Dispatcher, Knoxville.
 The CT (Chattanooga Terminal) Dispatcher controls the last few miles and a few surrounding lines into Chattanooga.

 More than 50 trains a day can be seen on the CNO&TP, with the heaviest concentration between Danville and Harriman, Tennessee.
 Quite a bit of the traffic is intermodal and automotive.
 General manifests, local freights, grain, coal, and other bulk commodities make up the rest of the traffic.

 In 1925 CNO&TP reported 1688 million ton-miles of revenue freight (not including Harriman & Northeastern) on 338 route-miles operated; in 1967 it had 4116 million ton-miles on 337 route-miles.
 Revenue passenger-miles were 134 million in 1925 and 15 million in 1967.

 In 2023 it was announced that Norfolk Southern had reached an agreement to buy the Cincinnati Southern for $1.6 billion, subject to approval by voters in Cincinnati, the Surface Transportation Board and the Ohio General Assembly.
+The Surface Transportation board has since given its approval.
+In November 2023, Cincinnati voters approved the deal to sell Cincinnati Southern.
+The Norfolk Southern closed on the acquisition in March 2024.